NeverSinkDev/FilterPolishZ/README.md

 # Contribute
 *coming soon*

-# This project relies on the following nugget libraries/packages:
+# This project relies on the following nuget libraries/packages:

 - Material Design for XAML
 - Fody